 Chocolate: milk or dark?
 Dark.
 But not often, because I don’t have a rational relationship with chocolate.

-Heroes: Michelle Obama.
+Heroes: Kamala Harris.
 Abraham Lincoln.
 Maya Lin.
 Thich Nhat Hanh.
 My grandma.
 Elaine.

 5 Favorite books?

 Fiction: Beloved.
 The Book Thief.
 All the Light We Cannot See.
 Their Eyes Were Watching God.
 L.A.
 Requiem.